 The truth is that unless you’ve got a business that sells the most unique and unsaturated product or service in the market and you have virtually no competition, you will need a well thought out strategy in order to truly see results with facebook ads.

 The strategy I will share will be most effective if you’ve never ran any ads on Facebook, don’t have accurate data or don’t really know who to target.
+An ads library can be a valuable tool for optimizing your Facebook ads strategy by allowing you to see what has worked well in the past and gain insights into what types of ad creatives and copy resonate best with your target audience.

 When advertising on Facebook it’s all about the audience, whether or not your message resonates with it.
 Given the fact that you’re reading this article, your main concern is that at this point in your advertising journey you don’t have a quality audience you know will produce results.
 So we need to create one!